sunfounder/raspad3/docs/source/3d_printer_monitor.rst

 The following video shows that after installing OctoPrint, connect your 3D printer and RasPad 3 through a USB cable，upload the designed 3D file, and then use the camera to monitor the printing process.

-You can also monitor the temperature to prevent the temperature from getting too low or too high, which will affect the model.
+The temperature can also be monitored to prevent the 3D printer from getting too hot or cold, which will affect the printed 3D model.

 .. raw:: html